NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

-\paragraph{Refining timestamps to match execution order.} Figure~\ref{alg:server} details the server-side logic for request execution and commitment.
+\paragraph{Refining timestamps to match execution order.} Algorithm~\ref{alg:server} details the server-side logic for request execution and commitment.
 Each key stores a list of versions in the order of the server creating them.
 A version has three fields: \textit{value}, a pair of \textit{timestamps} ($t_w,\,t_r$), and \textit{status}. \textit{value} stores the data; $t_w$ is the timestamp of the transaction that created the version; $t_r$ is the highest timestamp of transactions that read the version; and \textit{status} indicates the state of the transaction that created the version: either (initially) \textit{undecided}, or \textit{committed}.
-An aborted version is removed immediately.
+An aborted version is removed from the datastore.